deanstein/CinderellaCityProject/README.md

 		- Responsible for mapping between proxy objects and associated prefabs, like people and trees
 	- ManageSunSettings.cs
 		- Responsible for adjusting the Sun position and properties of the Pause Menu, in order to generate accurate screenshots of disabled Scenes for "time traveling" thumbnails
-	- ManageTags.cs
+	- ManageTaggedObjects.cs
-		- Responsible for creating new Tags in the project, and finding/operating on objects with specific Tags
+		- Responsible for retrieving and operating on objects by Tag
 	- PlayAudioSequencesByName.cs
 		- Responsible for playing a specific sequence of audio tracks, depending on the name of the host object (typically a speaker, mechanical device, or NPC)
 	- RefreshImageSprite.cs